rpearce/react-medium-image-zoom/README.md

 ```

 ### Controlled component (`Controlled`)
-Import the `Controlled` component and the CSS, wrap whatever you want to
+Import the `Controlled` component, wrap whatever you want to
 be "zoomable" with this component and then dictate the zoomed/unzoomed state to
 the component.
 Here, we will automatically zoom the component once the image has
 loaded: